rstudio/databricks-ufo/README.md

-When running the below commands, make sure the current working directory is the root of this repository, and not within any of the subdirectories.
+When running the below commands, make sure the current working directory is the root of this repository, and not within any of the sub-directories.

 ```r
 rsconnect::deployApp(